 Contact, Training, and Resources

-The Office of Academic Technologies supports end-users and training for Blackboard, Blackboard Collaborate, Kaltura, and a variety of other classroom technologies.
+The Office of Academic Technology supports end-users and training for Blackboard, Blackboard Collaborate, Kaltura, and a variety of other classroom technologies.

 - Work with a consultant on your blended or fully-online course design.

-- Schedule one-on-one training in Blackboard, Collaborate, ExamSoft, Respondus, Poll Everywhere, NBC Learn, Lynda.com, Skype for Business, or video editing.
+- Schedule one-on-one training in Blackboard, Collaborate, ExamSoft, Respondus, Poll Everywhere, NBC Learn, Lynda.com, or Skype for Business.